 U.S. Environmental Footprint Factsheet

-The U.S. population is expected to grow from 333 million in 2022 to 404 million by 2060.1,2 One way to quantify environmental impacts is by estimating how many Earths would be needed to sustain the global population if everyone lived a particular lifestyle.
+The U.S. population is expected to grow from 335M in 2023 to 404M by 2060.1,2 One way to quantify environmental impacts is by estimating how many Earths would be needed to sustain the global population if everyone lived a particular lifestyle.
 One study estimates it would take just over 5 Earths to support the human population if everyone’s consumption patterns were similar to the average American.3 Pressure on the environment will increase unless consumption patterns are significantly adjusted to account for the finite natural resource base.
-Factsheets expanding on the topics below are available from the Center for Sustainable Systems.
+See other CSS Factsheets that expand on the topic areas below.

 Food (See U.S. Food System Factsheet)